 Benefits of the Enterprise Investment Scheme

-The scheme offers benefits to those with Enterprise Investment Scheme investments, one such benefit is income tax relief of 30% on the investment.
-Another benefit is that the investors won’t have to pay any capital gains tax on any profits made after the sale of those shares, and any previous capital gains can be deferred.
-A third benefit is that investors are able to offset any losses they may encounter against their earnings.
-This protects them if the business fails.
+Another benefit is that investors don’t have to pay any capital gains tax on any profits made after the sale of those shares, and any previous capital gains can be deferred.
+Additionally, investors are also able to offset any losses they may encounter against their earnings – protecting them if the business fails.

 An EIS qualification also requires that investors must invest for a minimum of three years, and cannot hold more than a 30% share in the company.
 Alongside this, investors must also be investing in a qualified EIS investment company.
 This means that if the company does not adhere to EIS investment rules then they are no longer qualified, and in turn the investors are no longer entitled to benefit from the investment.